-Drugs of Faith is a grind ‘n’ roll band from Northern Virginia, where it was formed in 2002.
-A few releases later, Drugs of Faith signed with Selfmadegod Records and issued the self-titled album in 2005.
-The band went on the “No Speed Limit” European tour with Blood I Bleed in 2007.
+Drugs of Faith is a grind ‘n’ roll band from Northern Virginia, where it formed in 2002.
+After a few demos and a song on a Terrorizer Magazine compilation CD, DOF signed with Selfmadegod Records and issued a self-titled album in 2005.
+In 2007 the band did a split CD with Polish avant-grind band Antigama and hit the road in Europe with Blood I Bleed on the “No Speed Limit” tour.

 self-titled album (Selfmadegod, 2005)